 Before you buy your tent, I’d recommend thinking about the type of environment in which you’ll be using it.
 I purchased the Big Agnes Fly Creek UL1 for the Colorado Trail, which I knew would have a lot of Alpine Zone, and potentially rocky ground.

-But if you’re going to be in an environment where the ground is generally soft enough to get stakes in (ie the East Coast), and you generally carry trekking poles anyways, you might not have to go with a freestanding tent.
-They’re just generally quite a lot more versatile.
+But if you’re going to be in an environment where the ground is generally soft enough to get stakes in (ie the East Coast), and you generally carry trekking poles anyway, you might not have to go with a freestanding tent.
+They’re just generally quite a lot more versatile with a larger tent floor and interior space.

 What are my other options?